Shark Ecology and Population Studies

 - Know how to enter data into the Conservation Diver database and also partners such as SharkTrust.org.

-- Attend 1 lecture on Shark Ecology and Population Studies
+Students must attend 1 lecture on Shark Ecology and Population Studies and record any data into the database

 Expected Course Time: about 4 hours, over 1 day